jparraporcar/ionic-restaurant-finder/README.md

 ## Technologies

-The Restaurant Finder App utilizes various technologies for its implementation:
+The restaurant-lookup app utilizes various technologies for its implementation:

 1. **[Ionic Framework with React.js](https://ionicframework.com/react)** - A popular cross-platform framework used for building mobile and desktop applications using web technologies (HTML, CSS, JavaScript/TypeScript).
 2. **[Capacitor](https://capacitorjs.com/)** - A cross-platform native runtime that makes it easy to build web apps that run natively on iOS, Android, Electron, and the web.